Azure/CloudShell/docs/add-package-into-cloudshell.md

 To start the process of adding your package to Azure Linux, please open an issue via [Azure Linux GitHub](https://github.com/microsoft/azurelinux/issues).
 ### Create a pull request on Azure Cloud Shell GitHub

-Create a pull request on [Cloud Shell GitHub](https://github.com/Azure/CloudShell) for adding the package in.
-Please add the package within [base.Dockerfile](https://github.com/Azure/CloudShell/blob/master/linux/base.Dockerfile).
+Finally create a pull request on [Cloud Shell repository](https://github.com/Azure/CloudShell) to add the package.
+Please add the package in [base.Dockerfile](https://github.com/Azure/CloudShell/blob/master/linux/base.Dockerfile)'s package list as shown below:

 Please add the package at the end of the long tdnf update + installation.